About The Canadian Celiac Association

 Need more information?

-If you are visiting this site for the first time check out our information about celiac disease, gluten intolerance, The Canadian Celiac Association and our local Chapter on this website or look at the Links page for more websites about travel, gluten free recipes, free newsletters or scientific research updates.
+If you are visiting this site for the first time check out our information about celiac disease, gluten intolerance and The Canadian Celiac Association on this website or look at the Links page for more websites about travel, gluten free recipes, free newsletters or scientific research updates.

 Anti Panic Sessions - for the Newly Diagnosed